 Arriving at the hotel, the only AAA Four-Diamond luxury beachfront hotel in Daytona Beach, we sipped on lemon-infused water and were brought up to the spa waiting room.
 Relaxing and rejuvenating, the our treatment was a simple “Massage Medley” that used a variety of massage techniques combined to create a personalized experience featuring indigenous herbs and minerals.
 Maurice enjoys a light, relaxing Swedish massage, while I prefer to work out all my kinks with deep tissue; we both left happy.

 Maurice and I were fortunate enough to sample the last night of Brazilian and Greek fusion cuisine.
-The menu changes every few months, and next up is a hybrid of California and Caribbean, which is sure to be a hit.
+The menu changes every few months.
 Leaving the restaurant after a wonderful conversation with Trevena about his unique liquor collection behind the bar, we knew one thing: we would come back to the area just for this!

 Daytona Sun – Ideal for Driving on the Beach